paulhibbitts/published-markdown-files/consulting-insights.md

 Understand the needs of potential stakeholders and team members and tailor your approach to align with their goals.

-## 4. Driving Growth and Continuous Improvement
+## IV.
+Driving Growth and Continuous Improvement

 ### Tracking Work That Energizes You